janko-petkovic/plague-simulator/README.txt

 #  DOWNLOAD AND INSTALL
-All the building files can be downloaded by the git repository:
+All the building files can be downloaded from the git repository:

 https://github.com/PizzaGitHub/Plague.git